-16 Ways to Have a Great Financial Start to 2016
+16 Ways to Have a Great Financial Start this Year

 Happy New Year from both Kayla and I!
 I personally can’t believe that 2015 is over already, but I am unbelievably excited for what 2016 has in store for me, my family, my finances, and my business.